Hydro Motion

 This year, we will take the next step in bridging the gap between “technology of the future” and the current norm by implementing the newest technologies.

 In just one year we will design, build and race an innovative next-level foiling hydrogen-powered boat.
 To put our boat to the test, we participate in the Open Sea Class of the Monaco Energy Boat Challenge.
-Here, we are going to excel in speed, manoeuvrability and endurance to become world champions and initiate action.
+Here, we are going to excel in speed, manoeuvrability and endurance to become world champions and initiate action

 We, together with our whole team, are very excited about the project!
 If you feel the same, follow us on our social media channels to keep up with our progress during the year @hydromotionteam